Low-waste gift ideas for the outdoors person so they can enjoy nature in a low-impact way. Leave the outdoors waste-free for future generations.

 Check out Groupon for discount activities in your local area.

 A rocket stove reduces the amount of wood used when cooking in the great outdoors.

 A thermal cooker saves fuel and hassle.
 Bring your food to the boil and then leave to cook without fuel in the thermal cooker.
-Keeps food warm for up to 8 hours.
+Keeps food warm for up to 6 hours.
 This would be handy at home as well!
-The Easy Oven is a lightweight alternative.

 Do you know a keen fisher or a budding one?
 A fishing reel is a great gift for the budding fisherperson and fishing accessories is good for the keen fisherperson.